PaloAltoNetworks/panhandler/docs/using.rst

 For PAN-OS types, you can choose to check or uncheck the 'Perform Commit' option to push the configuration then do a 'commit' or only push the configuration witout a commit.

-YOu can also check or unckeck the 'Perform Backup' option to create a named configuration backup on the device prior to pushing the new configuration.
+You can also check or unckeck the 'Perform Backup' option to create a named configuration backup on the device prior to pushing the new configuration.
 This provides a roll back mechanism should you desire.
 The named backups will be named with the following format: `panhandler-20190101000000.xml` (panhandler followed by the current timestamp)